flutter/packages/packages/go_router/doc/upgrading.md

 }
 ```

-GoRouter leverages the Router API to provide backwards compatibility with the
+GoRouter leverages the Router API to provide backward compatibility with the
 Navigator, so any calls to `Navigator.of(context).push()` or
 `Navigator.of(context).pop()` will continue to work, but these destinations
 aren't deep-linkable.
 You can gradually add more routes to the GoRouter
 configuration.

 # Upgrade an app that uses named routes
-An app using named routes can be migrated to go_router by changing each entry in
+An app that uses named routes can be migrated to go_router by changing each
-the map to a GoRoute object and changing any calls to
+entry in the map to a GoRoute object and changing any calls to
 `Navigator.of(context).pushNamed` to `context.go()`.

 For example, if you are starting with an app like this: